sgdjs/optimo/README.md

 named Bépo, maintained by Ergodis, find on http://bepo.fr

 * Optimo: optimized layout for Orthogonal keyboards
-* Optima: optimized layout with A fingers position, for staggered keyboards
+* [Optima](optima): optimized layout with A fingers position, for staggered ISO keyboards

 The bepo.fr branch is set to track https://git.tuxfamily.org/dvorak/pilotes.git